Futurology: the new home in 2050 (NF80)

 Single-person dwelling – micro-living home

-These case studies highlight features related to accessibility, health and comfort, technology and adaptability.
+These case studies highlight features related to accessibility, health and comfort, technology and adaptability in new home design.

 2 Technology and innovation